Information obtained by the Austro-Hungarian Army Archives of Vienna

 After five years (1854) he obtains the rank of 2nd class Lieutenant (Leutnant 2.
 Klasse), so starting his military career which will progress up to the rank of 1st Class Captain (Hauptmann 1.
 Klasse, in 1877).

-In 1866, at the age of 31 he is again in Italy (third War of Independence) but does not participates actively on the field.
+In 1866, at the age of 31 he is again in Italy (third War of Independence) but does not participate actively on the field.

 In 1878 he is 43 years old and fights in Bosnia, in Šamac and Gradačac (note 6) as Company commander.